creativemindsplugins/cm-table-of-content/readme.md

 * Generate a TOC for every page on the site by default.
 * Utilize distinct tags to define the TOC for each post or page.
 * Place the TOC anywhere within a post or page using a shortcode.
-* Enable a “Back to the Top” button.
 * Assign unique tags for individual pages or posts.
 * Modify the TOC’s design elements, such as font size, color, weight, and style.
 * Compatible with Custom Post Types.